twhipple/Mushroom_Classifier_Model/README.md

 * Support Vector Model (SVC)
 * Stochastic Gradient Decent

 ![](https://raw.githubusercontent.com/twhipple/Mushroom_Classifier_Model/master/Images/Class_and_habitat.png)

 *Bar plot looking at different mushroom habitats and their class.*

 ## Conclusions
-All models had pretty similar accuracy scores, with the XGBoost validation accuracy coming out a bit on top at 89.71%.
-I only wish I had these statistics available (along with my model) to help me purchase my next bottle of wine!
+Something is very wrong with my models... since they are all getting 100%.
+This means they are over-fitting.
+What can I do to correct this?

 ![](https://raw.githubusercontent.com/twhipple/Mushroom_Classifier_Model/master/Images/Class_and_odor.png)

 *Looking at whether mushrooms are edible or not based on odor.*

 ## Future Work
-I could use Grid Search to modify the parameters and try improve the performance of my models.
-I also could use Cross Validation Score to assess the effectiveness of my model, particularly in order to avoid over-fitting.
+I would love to go find some mushrooms around my house and categorize them in order to determine if they are poisonous or not!
+For now I just need to work on fixing my models.

 ![](https://raw.githubusercontent.com/twhipple/Mushroom_Classifier_Model/master/Images/mm_ramos_basket-of-mushrooms.jpg)

-*Not sure I want to go shrooming any time soon.
+*Not sure I want to go shrooming any time soon after working with this data.
 Source: mm ramos, freeimages.com*

 ## Built With:
 Jupyter Notebook